jgm/gitit/README.markdown

 when running gitit.
 (To check this, type `locale`.)

 Switch to the directory where you want to run gitit.
-This should be a directory where you have write access, since two directories, `static` and `wikidata`, and two files, `gitit-users` and `template.html`, will be created here.
+This should be a directory where you have write access, since three directories, `static`, `templates`, and `wikidata`, and two files, `gitit-users` and `gitit.log`, will be created here.
 To start gitit, just type:

     gitit